Sambo3975/SMBX2-Tileset-Creator/README.md

 - Creating the `.tileset.ini` file for the Moondust Editor (former PGE Editor).

 This program was originally designed for Windows, however it also can work on Linux if you will install all necessary python3 packages.
-I figured this would be fine since SMBX2 doesn't run on anything but Windows (or Wine) anyway.
 If you want to try to use it on another platform or test unreleased features, feel free to build it yourself.

 This program also has limited support for [TheXTech project](https://github.com/Wohlstand/TheXTech/wiki), the enhanced cross-platform port of the SMBX 1.3.
-It has the support for PNG sprites and has the full native support by the standalone Moondust Editor (out of SMBX2) include the direct level testing, however, it doesn't support any config files to customize settings for blocks and BGOs yet and keeps using the same itemset as SMBX 1.3 had even reserved blocks and BGO entries.
+It has support for PNG sprites and has the full native support by the standalone Moondust Editor, including direct level testing.
+However, it doesn't support any config files to customize settings for blocks and BGOs yet and keeps using the same itemset as SMBX 1.3 had with reserved blocks and BGO entries.

 ## Installation